 Are these post-emo hipsters who are really metro sexual millennials searching for a thing to be known for, really creating a new movement with the Gentlemen Barbershop concept or is this a genuine return to a retro style that is an echo of the 1940-1950’s hairstyles.
 When analyzing the question posed, it is interesting to note that it refers to different movements that were prevalent amongst men at different stages during the past decade or two.
+We must remember the incredibly traditional habit of keeping your hair-style up to date, especially in countries like Italy, for instance.
+Some of these gangsters and maffia-families have even appeared on free casino games and slots, like The Gangster City of The Slotfather.
+Saying that, we can see that it is more like a global thing, rather than a pitiful move of a man following his vanity.
 This movements had a profound influence amongst men and their behavior in general.
 Let us understand how this movement all began.

 People tend to categorize a fashion for men according to the “marketing style" that characterizes the different moments in fashionable hair styles.
 Men also display a similar behavior that fits in with that identified feel behind that style which defines it as a characteristic of the movement.
 If the movement has a prominent, well-known figure who can be identified as the flag bearer- then that movement thus becomes popular for others to follow.
 Such is the example of: Harry Gibson, with the nickname ‘Hip’, a prominent jazz musician who was the father of the Hipster movement in the 1940's.
 He called his fans “Hipster” the lyrics of his songs were controversial and not the mainstream songs you would hear at that time.
 Many off his followers were not representative of what society expected of them to be, they wanted more than just the traditional culture.
 They dressed in certain clothes, worn usually by people of a lesser standing.
 They protested through their dress code against what the majority expected of them.